linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 - Keyboard navigation
 - Progress tracking
 - End summary screen
-- Caching state locally for 7 days
+- Caching state locally and merging with server data on load

 ## Technologies Used

 - React
 - TypeScript
 - Ant Design
-- MySQL
-- Flask
-- Railway
-- DigitalOcean Spaces

-## MySQL Database & Flask Backend
+## Database & Backend

-For this project, MySQL is used to store and retrieve like counts for memes.
-The application interacts with the MySQL database through a Flask backend hosted on Railway.
 The backend provides two main endpoints:

-1. Get All: Retrieves all documents from the "likes" table.
+1. `/get_all`: Retrieves all documents from the "likes" table.
-2. Increment One: Increments the like count for a specific meme.
+2. `/increment_one`: Increments the like count for a specific meme.

-The Flask backend code can be found in the `memes-flask-backend` folder.
+The backend code can be found in the `memes-flask-backend` folder.

-Structure of database:

-The MySQL database for this project has a simple structure:

-- Table: `likes`
-  - `_id` (VARCHAR(32), PRIMARY KEY): The unique identifier of the meme
-  - `likes` (INT): The number of likes for the meme

-Each row in the "likes" table represents a meme and its associated like count.
-The "\_id" field corresponds to the ETag from the DigitalOcean Spaces list XML (Simple Storage List), which uniquely identifies each meme object in the storage.
-The "likes" field stores the number of likes for that meme.

 ## Key Components